-Campuses exist as connected and complex energy systems, with multiple buildings sharing one or more utility meters, shared heating and cooling systems, and often co-generation and back-up generation.
 By necessity, operators of campus energy systems are focused each and every day on reliability, comfort and resiliency for their stakeholders.
 Sustaine is a straightforward yet sophisticated software platform and managed service for energy asset optimization and planning.
-It arms campus energy system operators with the weapons to participate in meaningful energy market opportunities and to execute and report sustainability strategies with real data, and to plan and prioritize competing energy projects—all without additional staffing or complicated and costly solutions.
+It arms campus energy system operators with the weapons to participate in meaningful energy market opportunities, to execute and report sustainability strategies with real data, and to plan and prioritize competing energy projects—all without additional staffing or complicated and costly solutions.

 Act.
 Report.
 Plan.
 (Rinse and Repeat!)